libsdl-org/setup-sdl/README.md

 # setup-sdl

-This GitHub action downloads, builds and installs SDL from source.
+This GitHub action downloads, builds and installs SDL and its satellite libraries from source.

 By caching the result, subsequent workflow runs will be fast(er).